jeremiah-shaulov/deno_php_world/README.md

 ## Requirements

-PHP-CLI or PHP-FPM must be installed on your system.
+PHP-CLI or PHP-FPM at least version 8.0 must be installed on your system.

 ## Limitations